NUSTM/VLP-MABSA/README.md

 ylin@njust.edu.cn

+--------------update--------------
+2023.3.15 Add labels files of pre-training tasks and provide 3 samples of MVSA dataset after processing by the following steps.
+2022.12.2 Add training files of subtasks.

 ## Data Processing
 The pre-training dataset we use is MVSA-Multi.
 You can get from this [git](https://github.com/xunan0812/MultiSentiNet).
 At first, you need to use the judgement rules provided by the git to remove the samples with inconsistent labels.
 ### Text Processing